agentsystems/agentsystems/README.md

 - Publish to the agent index
 - Customers who need self-hosting can discover and deploy your agent on their infrastructure

 Your agent runs on their infrastructure.
-You never touch their data.
+You don't host or store their data.
 You focus on agent capabilities, they handle their own deployment.

 ## Available Agents

 Browse community agents at [agentsystems.github.io/agent-index](https://agentsystems.github.io/agent-index/)

 The agent index is a federated, Git-based registry where developers can publish agents and users can discover them.
 Agents are organized by developer namespace and include metadata about capabilities, model requirements, and usage examples.

+> **Note:** AgentSystems does not review or endorse software in any index.
+All agents are published by third-party developers.

 *Don't see what you need?* [Build your own agent](https://docs.agentsystems.ai/deploy-agents/quickstart) and publish it to the index.